gcallah/BookReviews/hume.md

 the crown’s refuge from an angry mob.
 This was certainly an awful incident, as the Jews only burned the tower due to their fear of the mob besieging it.
-But to find this incident so inaccurately described in a book of "historical scholarship" is troubling.
-At the very least, could the authors not have consulted an online list of the monarchs of England, to see if John actually reigned when they claimed he did?
+But to find this incident so inaccurately described in a book of historical scholarship is troubling.

-The authors contend that Hume's status as an economist is bolstered by noting that the topics he addressed...
-"Population, Industry, Coin..
+Similarly, the authors contend that Hume's status as an economist is bolstered by noting that the topics he addressed: "Population, Industry, Coin..
-Circulation, Banks, Exchange, Public Credit, and Taxes..." still constitute the core of economics, and that that there is a "dearth of genuinely novel phenomena"(53) taken up since Hume.
+Circulation, Banks, Exchange, Public Credit, and Taxes": still constitute the core of economics, and that that there is a "dearth of genuinely novel phenomena"(53) taken up since Hume.
 This evaluation essentially wipes the marginalist revolution and the emergence of economics as the study of choice in general under conditions of scarcity (see Robbins 2007) out of the history of the subject.
+(To be fair, the authors later *do* recognize the existence of the marginalist revolution... but why not here?)

 The authors also mention, in order to cement Hume's status as a precursor to much of modern economics that: